codingforeveryone/READMEs/programmer-skills/git-basics.md

 $ git status
 ```

-Show changes in tracked files
+Show changes in tracked files (that haven't been staged yet)
 ```bash
 $ git diff
 ```